jalexiscv/js-iTable/readme.md

-# Omnigrid for Mootools
+# iTable for Mootools

 Enchanced table viewer written JS helped with [MooTools](http://mootools.net/) based on [Marko Šantić work](http://www.omnisdata.com/omnigrid/)

 [Mootools-Core](http://mootools.net/download) and [Drag module](http://mootools.net/more/f7005197184c1ad698fa1b435a9aecc0) dependent.

-Check out the demo : http://capripot.info/omnigrid-demo/

 ## About

-The OmniGrid component is inspired by two similar components: FlexGrid jQuery and phatfusion:sortableTable and partly uses their source code.
+The iTable component is inspired by two similar components: FlexGrid jQuery and phatfusion:sortableTable and partly uses their source code.
 It was developed due to a lack of powerful DataGrid for Mootools library.
 The original author is Marko Šantić from Omnisdata company.

 Omnigrid - Advanced DataGrid for Mootools by Omnisdata Ltd is licensed under a MIT License.